elishevaTufik/.NET-Core-WEB-API-Project/README.md

 ### Testing

-* We performed integration tests in the repository layer against a temporary database created specifically for testing and deleted at the end of the test.
+* I performed integration tests in the repository layer against a temporary database created specifically for testing and deleted at the end of the test.
-* We performed unit tests in the service layer using a mocking framework like Moq to isolate and test functions with complex logic.
+* I performed unit tests in the service layer using a mocking framework like Moq to isolate and test functions with complex logic.

 ### Example Client

-We developed a small client using HTML and JavaScript to demonstrate an online store that uses this API.
+I developed a small client using HTML and JavaScript to demonstrate an online store that uses this API.